ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

 `ecFlow` workflows can be defined in a very generic way.
 While the structure and dependencies across nodes are all well-defined and must be managed in an :doc:`appropriate way <structure>`, the application complexity can be hidden in the scripts and headers used in each one of the tasks.
-For simple workflows, just a handfull of files would be enough to define the whole suite.
-However, as the the application grows, the use of tools and frameworks built on top of the base ecFlow API help make the general project more maintainable.
+For simple workflows, just a handful of files would be enough to define the whole suite.
+However, as the application grows, the use of tools and frameworks built on top of the base ecFlow API helps make the general project more maintainable.

 Introducing pyflow
 ------------------